-- F. Group Health Insurance - 1.
-All faculty members are eligible to enroll in Longy's group health insurance plan.
+F. Group Health Insurance

+1. All faculty members are eligible to enroll in Longy's group health insurance plan.
 Longy shall make a contribution to offset the premium cost for faculty who have modified full time or full time status with the remaining balance withheld on a pre-tax basis from the employee's monthly paycheck.
 Longy's contribution is as follows:

-For faculty members who average: Longy contributes: less than 15 0% of the Individual premium 15 or more, but less than 18, benefit units per week (modified full- time) 40% of the Individual premium 18 or more benefit units per week (full- time) 80% of the Individual premium
+For faculty Longy contributes:

+members who

+average:

+less than 15 0% of the Individual premium

+15 or more, but 40% of the Individual

+less than 18, premium

+benefit units

+per week

+(modified

+full-time)

+18 or more 80% of the Individual

+benefit units premium

+per week

+(full-time)

-- 2. Faculty members who decide to enroll in the health program may do so only during the School's open enrollment period in June of each year or upon hire.
-Administration will provide teaching assignments consistent with Article 23 (Teaching Assignments) and make its best efforts to maintain a faculty member's benefit units level.
+2. Faculty members who decide to enroll in the health program may do so only during the School's open enrollment period in June of each year or upon hire.
+Administration will provide teaching assignments consistent with Article 23 (Teaching Assignments) to maintain a faculty member's benefit unit level.
 The School shall continue to provide a "grace period" during which a faculty member, whose benefit units have fallen below the required minimum, will continue to receive the School's contribution toward Health Insurance for one plan year.
-During that one-year grace period, the faculty member must raise his/her benefit units to continue to receive the same health insurance contribution from the School in the subsequent year. - 3.
-Bargaining Unit faculty members may also arrange for health insurance for his/her immediate family (spouse, domestic partner, and/or children).
+During that one-year grace period, the faculty member must raise his/her benefit units to continue to receive the same health insurance contribution from the School in the subsequent year.

+3. Bargaining Unit faculty members may also arrange for health insurance for his/her immediate family (spouse, domestic partner, and/or children).
 The faculty member must pay the difference between Longy's contribution and the cost of the additional coverage.
-Faculty members who do not qualify for modified full-time or full-time may still enroll and participate in group health insurance at their cost.